Every Governor Who Became President, Ranked

 What the evidence settles

 The evidence settles the poles.
 Franklin Roosevelt and Theodore Roosevelt are the two most accomplished presidents ever produced by a governor's mansion, ranked 3rd and 4th among all presidents by 142 historians (C-SPAN, 2021), with documented records, the New Deal and World War II command, the Panama Canal and a Nobel Peace Prize, that no rival career path matches.
-At the other end, Andrew Johnson's 15 veto overrides (Senate.gov), his impeachment, and his documented obstruction of Reconstruction make him the clear last place among governor-presidents by any evidence-based measure.
+At the other end, Andrew Johnson's 15 veto overrides (U.S. Senate), his impeachment, and his documented obstruction of Reconstruction make him the clear last place among governor-presidents by any evidence-based measure.

 What remains contested